op-eyee/tester/README.md

 - [ ] Before running Acceptance Tests.
 - [ ] After each change in source control.
 - [x] Right before deploying the Increment to production.

+### If multiple teams are working on the same product and it is taking a long time to debug integration issues, what engineering practice would be the best solution? (choose the best option)

+- [ ] Collective Code Ownership.
+- [ ] Test-Driven Development.
+- [x] Continuous Integration.
+- [ ] Version Control.
+- [ ] Pair Programming.